-If a Special Project is to be included in either Division II or III, it must be completed and evaluated by the appropriate divisional deadline.
+If a Special Project is to be included in Division I, II, or III, it must be completed and evaluated by the appropriate divisional passing deadline.

-The student secures the site and completes a registration form (pdf) detailing the scope and length of the project, reviewed by both the student's advisor and the site supervisor.
+The student secures the site and completes a registration form detailing the scope and length of the project, to be reviewed by both the student's advisor and the site supervisor.

-The student brings the completed form to central records.
-Central records registers the special project with the student's advisor as the faculty member of record.
-When used as an Advanced Educational Activity In Division III, the forms are due the last day of add/drop in the student's final semester, and the students should list the Special Project on their contracts by the Division III revision deadline at the latest.
+The student can submit the registration form with faculty approval to Central Records anytime (before or after completing the Special Project), but only completed, evaluated projects go on the permanent transcript.
+Central Records registers the Special Project with the student's advisor as the faculty member of record.
+When used as an Advanced Educational Activity in Division III, the registration forms are due the last day of the add/drop period in the student's final semester of enrollment.
+Students should list the Special Project on their contracts by the Division III revision deadline at the latest.

-Upon conclusion of the project, the student writes a reflective self-evaluation and obtains a written evaluation from the site supervisor stating that the Special Project has been completed, and that the hour requirement has been satisfied.
-The students submit this to their advisors.
-The students may also, but are not obliged to, bring a copy of the site supervisor evaluation to central records for inclusion in their transcripts.
+Upon conclusion of the project, the student writes a reflective self-evaluation and obtains a written evaluation from the site supervisor stating that the Special Project has been completed and that the hour requirement has been satisfied along with narrative comments on the student’s work.
+The student submits the documentation to their advisors.
+The students may also, but are not obliged to, bring a copy of the site supervisor evaluation to Central Records for inclusion in their transcripts.

-If the students do not complete, or separate from the College without completing, a registered special project it will be removed from their transcripts without a "W" notation.
+If the student does not complete a Special Project, or separates from the College without completing, a registered Special Project, it will be removed from their transcripts without a "W" notation.